Shakthichaithanya/Employee-Management-System/README.md

 #### 1. **Employee**:
    - Log in to the system and access the personal dashboard.
    - Update personal details like phone number, address, etc.
-   - View team members (if part of a team).

 #### 2. **Manager**:
    - Log in and view the list of employees under their management.